RobotLocomotion/drake/drake/doc/windows.rst

 .. image:: images/windows_install/drake-windows-32bit.png

-Click the “Finish” button.
+Click Finish.
 Allow the CMake GUI to analyze all of the options.
 Once done, you should see the following:

 .. image:: images/windows_install/drake-windows-config-red.png